Giogeorge213/Data_Analytics_Projects/Iowa_Liquor_Sales/Analysis.md

 At this point I realized all the liquors if sold in plastic bottles would have a separate item_description so total sales would be different when compared to a brand that doesn’t sell in plastic bottles like Tito’s.
 I decided to focus my analysis on top 5 vodkas and aggregate their data into one item_description each not counting the mini sizes and 100 proofs.
 I kept the category_name the same because this might be interesting to explore later on.

 I took a snapshot of my database then proceeded to update.
 I needed to aggregate the top 5 Vodkas together to compared them accurately.
-Did these for HAWKEYE VODKA, BARTON VODKA, and FIVE O’CLOCK VODKA.
+Did this for SMIRNOFF 80 PRF, HAWKEYE VODKA, BARTON VODKA, and FIVE O’CLOCK VODKA.
 Titos isn’t sold in a plastic bottle but it was in the database as TITO VODKA without “HANDMADE” I decide to aggregate the two into just TITOS HANDMADE VODKA.

 <img width="363" alt="Picture1" src="https://github.com/Giogeorge213/Data_Analytics_Projects/assets/98611938/3ad06c88-83d9-4561-b77d-15ca852879ff">